 Family law, sometimes known as "domestic law," is a broad area of legal practice covering any situation in which family relationships must be formalized, regulated, monitored or dissolved by North Carolina's family courts.

-- Divorce: Typically, in North Carolina you can only get a divorce if you live in separate residences for a year or more.
+- Divorce and separation: Divorce in North Carolina can be complex.
+For example, typically in North Carolina you can only get a divorce if you live in separate residences for a year or more.
+Our attorneys understand how to try divorce cases in North Carolina, and how to protect your property and parental rights in family court.

 - Separation agreements: If both members of a couple agree on the need to separate, they can do so with a formal separation agreement.
 Separation agreements, sometimes called "legal separations," include formal agreements about issues like child custody, child and spousal support, the division of assets, equitable distribution and all other issues incident to a divorce.
 North Carolina law does not require separation agreements, just physical separation.
 However, separation agreements can be a useful tool when separated spouses cannot rely on informal agreements.

-- Child support: Find out how much child support would be payable in your case.
+- Child support payments: Find out how much child support would be payable in your case.
 Child support is available to both married and unmarried parents.
 Our lawyers can also help with child support modifications or enforcement.

 - Equitable distribution: Under North Carolina law, marital property and debts are usually divided equally.
 However, in certain circumstances an unequal distribution may be warranted.
 Our attorneys fight for a fair result in property division negotiations.